-After trying a few drug store products (I used a lot of masks by Hask, which I really liked for their price tag), I wanted to see if a more expensive product would do more than the cheaper ones.
+I have always had thin, short hair that is very dry and breaks easily.
+Sick of this, I decided to see if I could change my hair with products.
+After trying a few drug store products (I used a lot of masks by Hask, which I really liked for their price tag), I wanted to see if a more expensive product would do more.
 Plus, Bondi Boost is an Australian made product, and I’m all for that.

 I ordered the Intense Growth Spray 125ml ($29.95), The Miracle Growth Mask 250ml ($39.95), and the Elixir Oil ($29.95).
 For me, a perpetual cheapskate, this hurt me to order.

 Continue reading “Is Bondi Boost Worth It?”

 I mentioned in a 2014 recap post that I had a short story accepted for publication by a literary magazine.
 Having been asked by everyone around me, “Are you proud?
 Because you should be.”
 I thought that I should let myself really be proud and give it a short post to itself.
 Preemptive apologies for this festival of self-love.
 Continue reading “Published”